ausgerechnet/cwb-ccc/README.md

 For improved performance, all hapax legomena in the context are dropped after calculating the context size.
 You can change this behaviour via the `min_freq` parameter.

+By default, the dataframe contains the counts, namely
+- observed and expected absolute frequencies (columns O11, ..., E22),
+- observed and expected relative frequencies (instances per million, IPM),
+- marginal frequencies, and
+- instances within nodes.

-By default, the dataframe is annotated with "z\_score", "t\_score", "dice", "log\_likelihood", and "mutual\_information" (parameter `ams`).
+You can drop the counts by specifying `freq=False`.
+By default, the dataframe is annotated with all available association measures in the [pandas-association-measures](https://pypi.org/project/association-measures/) package (parameter `ams`).
 For notation and further information regarding association measures, see [collocations.de](http://www.collocations.de/AM/index.html).
-Availability of association measures depends on their implementation in the [pandas-association-measures](https://pypi.org/project/association-measures/) package.

 The dataframe is sorted by co-occurrence frequency (column "O11"), and only the first 100 most frequently co-occurring collocates are retrieved.
 You can (and should) change this behaviour via the `order` and `cut_off` parameters.

 ### Subcorpora ###

 In **cwb-ccc terms**, every instance of a `Dump` is a subcorpus.
-There are two possibilities to get a `dump`: either by running a traditional query as outlined [above](#queries-and-dumps); the following query e.g. defines a subcorpus of all sentences that contain the word "SPD":
+There are two possibilities to get a `dump`: either by running a traditional query as outlined [above](#queries-and-dumps); the following query e.g. defines a subcorpus of all sentences that contain "SPD":

 ```python
 dump = corpus.query('"SPD" expand to s')